Clubs and Organizations

 Caribbean Student Association (C.S.A.) celebrates the Mount’s students of Caribbean descent through programming around campus.

 SAMAHAN celebrates Filipino heritage through projects and events that have both social and educational value.
-The group focused on Filipino roots and they host traditional events each year, including their SAMAHAN Christmas Dinner and Barrio Festival.
+The group focuses on Filipino roots and they host traditional events each year, including their SAMAHAN Christmas Dinner and Barrio Festival.
 The group is open to all College of Mount Saint Vincent students.

 Media and Publications